Isotopes of technetium

 Technetium (43Tc) is one of the two elements with Z < 83 that have no stable isotopes; the other such element is promethium.
 It is primarily artificial, with only trace quantities existing in nature produced by spontaneous fission (there are an estimated 2.5×10^−13 grams of 99Tc per gram of pitchblende) or neutron capture by molybdenum.
-The first isotopes to be synthesized were 97Tc and 99Tc in 1936, the first artificial element to be produced.
+The element was first obtained in 1936 from bombarded molybdenum, the first artificial element to be produced.
 The most stable radioisotopes are 97Tc (half-life of 4.21 million years), 98Tc (half-life: 4.2 million years), and 99Tc (half-life: 211,100 years).
+Given that their stated uncertainties are 16 and 30 times their difference, the half-lives of 97Tc and 98Tc are statistically indistinguishable.

 Thirty-three other radioisotopes have been characterized with atomic masses ranging from 85Tc to 120Tc.
-Most of these have half-lives that are less than an hour; the exceptions are 93Tc (half-life: 2.75 hours), 94Tc (half-life: 4.883 hours), 95Tc (half-life: 20 hours), and 96Tc (half-life: 4.28 days).
+Those with half-lives more than an hour have masses 93 to 96.

 Technetium also has numerous meta states.
-97mTc is the most stable, with a half-life of 91.0 days (0.097 MeV).
-This is followed by 95mTc (half-life: 61 days, 0.038 MeV) and 99mTc (half-life: 6.04 hours, 0.143 MeV).
-99mTc only emits gamma rays, subsequently decaying to 99Tc.
+97mTc is the most stable, with a half-life of 91.1 days (0.097 MeV), followed by 95mTc (half-life: 62.0 days, 0.039 MeV) and 99mTc (half-life: 6.01 hours, 0.143 MeV).
+99mTc emits only gamma rays while decaying to 99Tc.

 For isotopes lighter than 98Tc, the primary decay mode is electron capture to isotopes of molybdenum.
-For the heavier isotopes, the primary mode is beta emission to isotopes of ruthenium, with the exception that 100Tc can decay both by beta emission and electron capture.
+For the heavier isotopes, the primary mode is beta emission to isotopes of ruthenium, with the exception that 98Tc and 100Tc can decay both by beta emission and electron capture.